 R. Shine and colleagues, in their report "The influence of sex and body size on food habits of a giant tropical snake, Python reticulatus", describe that they examined 1070 specimens from southern Sumatra, measuring between 1,5 m and more than 6 m long, and from 1 kg to 75 kg of mass.
 The smaller specimens feed mainly on rats, but at reaching a size of 3 to 4 m their diet changed to porcupines, monkeys, wild pigs, pangolins, deer and other small mammals.
 The largest preys were wild pig of about 50 kg.

-The only reliable report about a snake that managed to swallow a human being seems to be the one presented in 1927 by Austrian biologist Felix Kopstein, in the scientific journal "Tropische Natuur", volume 16, pages 65 to 67.
+The first reliable report about a snake that managed to swallow a human being seems to be the one presented in 1927 by Austrian biologist Felix Kopstein, in the scientific journal "Tropische Natuur", volume 16, pages 65 to 67.
 In it he communicates of a reticulated python of 5,2 m long that swallowed a 14 year-old minor, in Salebabu Island, Indonesia.

 The largest snake in South America is the green anaconda (scientific name "Eunectes murinus"), also known as northern anaconda or sucuri.
 It lives in the swamps of Venezuela, Colombia, Ecuador, northern Perú, northern Bolivia, Brazil and Trinidad.